jakob-david/eis/README.md

 # eis

-This code simulates bit flips in floating-point numbers.
+The project eis (Error Intrusion Simulator) simulates bit flips in floating-point numbers.
 It is essentially a stripped-down version of my [mps](https://github.com/jakob-david/mps) project with some added functionality.

 ## Setup